josepcrespo/the-agile-monkeys-api-test/README.md

 > :warning: Make sure you are not currently running any other service on your host that can interfere with the Docker services, for instance, a MySQL server or, a web server like NGINX or Apache.
 Since, the domain names and/or ports used could coincide and ruin the proper functioning of the application.

+> :warning: The data does not persist between `docker-compose down` and, `docker-compose up` command executions.

 **Requirements**

 - [Git](https://git-scm.com) >= `v2.24.3`.
 If your are a developer, you probably have Git already installed.
 If not, visit the [official downloads](https://git-scm.com/downloads) page as it provides appropriate instructions for different operating systems.